 It’s more likely for you to get dry skin when you have psoriasis, so make sure you keep your skin moisturized.
 After bathing or showering, seal in moisture by applying a generous amount of moisturizing cream or oil to your skin.

-#3 DIY Rescue Remedy Cream
+#3 Do a DIY Rescue Remedy Cream

 Avocado oil, aloe vera gel, and capsaicin cream applied topically can reduce the scaling, thickness, redness, and itching.
 Adding medical grade essential oils to the mixture is also very helpful to soothe symptoms and contributes to the healing process.